A worker installs a solar panel on a roof

 Sustainability, trust and transformation

-The action of the Federal Government have to be transparent and comprehensible in particular as regards the instruments of the export credit guarantees; thus, a relationship between the state and the citizenson trust can evolve.
-Besides, the Federal Government will gain important insights for its decisions from the contributions of all social interest groups.
+The actions of the Federal Government must be transparent and understandable, especially concerning the instruments of export credit guarantees.
+This transparency fosters a trust-based relationship between the state and its citizens.
+Additionally, the Federal Government can gain valuable insights for its decisions from the contributions of various social interest groups.

-Cover for transactions with export credit guarantees is linked to certain framework conditions.
-In addition to eligibility for cover, the Federal Government is also bound by international guiding principles when providing cover for exports.
-In this way, exporters and export-financing banks are given a reliable framework within which they can obtain state cover for export transactions and which even makes transactions possible in many cases.
+Cover for transactions involving export credit guarantees is subject to specific framework conditions.
+Beyond eligibility for cover, the Federal Government adheres to international guiding principles when providing cover for exports.
+This approach offers exporters and export-financing banks a reliable framework within which they can obtain state cover for export transactions, enabling many transactions to occur.

 Sustainability